azim-qadri/Predictive-Analysis/House Price Prediction Single variable/readme.md

 To run this project locally, follow these steps:

 Run the notebook:
-Open and run the `house_price_prediction.ipynb` notebook using Jupyter or any compatible environment.
+Open and run the `house_price_prediction.ipynb` notebook using Jupyter or any compatible environment or find the code in `house_price_prediction.py`.

 ## Predictions